AbhiramK07/BOOK-RECOMMENDATION-SYSTEM/README.md

 **1. INTRODUCTION**

   **1.1 Project Overview**
   The AI Book Recommender Chatbot is a web-based application built using Streamlit and LangChain, integrated with Google Gemini AI (Gemini-2.0-Flash) to provide personalized book recommendations based on user preferences.
 Users can specify parameters such as genre, author, language, year of publication, and rating to receive AI-generated book suggestions.

   **1.2 Objectives**

-    To create an AI-powered chatbot that recommends books based on user inputs.
+   - To create an AI-powered chatbot that recommends books based on user inputs.

-    To ensure recommendations are sorted based on average rating.
+   - To ensure recommendations are sorted based on average rating.

-    To provide detailed book information, including title, genre, publication year, author, rating, and description.
+   - To provide detailed book information, including title, genre, publication year, author, rating, and description.

-    To implement a user-friendly interface using Streamlit.
+   - To implement a user-friendly interface using Streamlit.

 **2. TECHNOLOGIES USED**

-**Technology                                Purpose**
+**Technology**                                **Purpose**

-Python                                    Backend logic & development
+Python                                  :  Backend logic & development

-Streamlit                                 Web UI framework for chatbot deployment
+Streamlit                               :  Web UI framework for chatbot deployment

-LangChain                                 AI-driven conversational framework
+LangChain                               :  AI-driven conversational framework

-Google Gemini AI (Gemini-2.0-Flash)       LLM for book recommendations
+Google Gemini AI (Gemini-2.0-Flash)     :  LLM for book recommendations

-dotenv                                    Environment variable management
+dotenv                                  :  Environment variable management

 **3. SYSTEM ARCHITECTURE**

   **3.1 Workflow**

-    User Input: The user provides details such as genre, author, language, publication year, and rating.
+   - User Input: The user provides details such as genre, author, language, publication year, and rating.

-    Prompt Creation: A structured prompt is generated with these parameters using LangChain PromptTemplate.
+   - Prompt Creation: A structured prompt is generated with these parameters using LangChain PromptTemplate.

-    AI Processing: The prompt is sent to Google Gemini AI via LangChain.
+   - AI Processing: The prompt is sent to Google Gemini AI via LangChain.

-    Response Handling: The AI model returns book recommendations in a structured format.
+   - Response Handling: The AI model returns book recommendations in a structured format.

-    Display Results: The recommendations are displayed using Streamlit with proper formatting.
+   - Display Results: The recommendations are displayed using Streamlit with proper formatting.

   **3.2 Components**

-    Frontend: Streamlit UI for user input and result display.
+   - Frontend: Streamlit UI for user input and result display.

-    Backend: Python-based logic using LangChain to process user requests.
+   - Backend: Python-based logic using LangChain to process user requests.

-    AI Model: Google Gemini AI for generating book recommendations.
+   - AI Model: Google Gemini AI for generating book recommendations.

 **4. FEATURES AND FUNCTIONALITIES**

  **4.1 User Input Fields**

-    Genre: Required input (e.g., Fiction, Science, Fantasy)
+   - Genre: Required input (e.g., Fiction, Science, Fantasy)

-    Author: Optional input for filtering books by a specific author
+   - Author: Optional input for filtering books by a specific author

-    Published Year: Adjustable slider for selecting a minimum publication year (default: 2000)
+   - Published Year: Adjustable slider for selecting a minimum publication year (default: 2000)

-    Language: Preferred book language (default: English)
+   - Language: Preferred book language (default: English)

-    Minimum Rating: Adjustable slider for selecting a minimum average rating (0.0 to 5.0)
+   - Minimum Rating: Adjustable slider for selecting a minimum average rating (0.0 to 5.0)

- ** 4.2 AI Book Recommendations**
+ **4.2 AI Book Recommendations**

-    AI generates 10 book recommendations based on user input.
+   - AI generates 10 book recommendations based on user input.

-    Books are sorted in descending order of rating.
+   - Books are sorted in descending order of rating.

-    Each recommendation includes:
+   - Each recommendation includes:

-    Title
+   - Title

-    Genre
+   - Genre

-    Year of Publication
+   - Year of Publication

-    Author
+   - Author

-    Average Rating
+   - Average Rating

-    Brief Description
+   - Brief Description

   **4.3 UI Display Enhancements**

-    Markdown formatting for structured display.
+   - Markdown formatting for structured display.

-    Separator ("---") to clearly differentiate book recommendations.
+   - Separator ("---") to clearly differentiate book recommendations.

-    Error Handling: Displays appropriate warnings if no recommendations are found.
+   - Error Handling: Displays appropriate warnings if no recommendations are found.